 When the pressure will go on 15 psi, let it remain in that phase for 45 minutes.

-Once the cooker becomes capable of overcoming the force of weight, the steam will be released.
+Once the cooker can overcome the force of weight, the steam will be released.
 Leave it at the max temperature for another minute.

 After one minute, change the temperature to medium or low.
 You need to create enough heat so that the steam can hardly move the weight.

-After a few whiles when the time is up, you can shut the stove off and walk away.
+After a few whiles, you can shut the stove off and walk away when the time is up.
 It will be hard to deal with the substrate for a moment because it will be way too hot.

 There is no need to rush into things and pull the bags out.
 You have to wait for at least one hour anyway.

-These few steps will make your sterilization process done in the safest way.
+These few steps will make your sterilization process done most safely.

 How Long does it Take to Sterilize Mushrooms in a Pressure Cooker?

 It will take 15 to 70 minutes.
 But mostly, the duration depends on your substrates and pressure cooker.
 So the first and foremost thing is to need the best pressure cooker for sterilization.